nim312/geometry_spectral_analysis/README.md

 The study examines how the first Dirichlet Laplacian eigenvalue λ₁ responds to controlled sinusoidal boundary perturbations across five three-dimensional geometries, a sphere, cylinder, elliptic prism, cube, and rectangular prism, voxelized on uniform Cartesian grids.

-This repository is permanently archived in this Zenodo DOI:
+This repository is permanently archived in this Zenodo DOI:  upon publication
 ## Dependencies

 All code is written in Python 3.
 The following libraries are required: